 WordPress vs. Joomla: which is better?

 So you’ve set on building a website.
 Congratulations!
-And at this exciting stage, you’re deciding between WordPress and Joomla.
+And at this exciting stage, you’re deciding between WordPress vs. Joomla.
 Which Content Management System (CMS) is right for your site?

 In one corner, there’s WordPress, the most popular CMS out there for good reason; just about anyone can build a site with all the bells and whistles, from day one.